open5e/open5e/source/monsters/tome-of-beasts/E/shadow-fey/enchantress.rst

 **Beguiling Whispers (recharge 5-6).** The shadow fey speaks sweet words to a creature she can see within 60 feet, that can hear the enchantress.
-The creature must succeed on a DC 15 Charisma saving throw or be charmed for 1 minute.
+The creature must succeed on a DC 15 Charisma saving throw or be :ref:`srd:charmed` for 1 minute.
 While charmed in this way, the creature has disadvantage on Wisdom and Charisma saving throws made to resist